-Requirements for the Master of Arts in Christian Education
+Requirements for the Master of Arts in Christian Education Degree

 The minimum requirements are 60 semester credits completed with a grade point average of not less than 2.25.
-Not more than six (6) semester credits may be of D grade.
-A minimum of 18 credits must be earned in Christian Education courses; 4 credits must be earned in Field Education Teaching and 4 credits in Field Education Administration.
+Not more than six (6) semester credits may be a grade of "C-" or below.
+A minimum of 18 credits must be earned in Christian Education courses; 4 credits must be earned in Field Education: Teaching and 4 credits in Field Education: Administration.

-A student transferring from another accredited seminary must complete his or her last 30 semester credits in residence or a year at I.T.C.
+A student transferring from another accredited seminary must complete his or her last 40 semester credits in residence or a year at ITC.

-M.A.
-Project Option: A major research project will be required of all candidates for the Master of Arts degree in Christian Education.
+M. A. Project Option: A major research project will be required of all candidates for the Master of Arts degree in Christian Education.
 This could take the form of a master's thesis or one of the following:

-- 1. A critical essay reflective of current field involvement supervised by a faculty person in the discipline of the writing; - 2.
-The creation of a dramatic work, i.e., a play including its performance - 3.
-The creation of a collection of poetry of publishable quality; - 4.
-The creation of a visual religious artform, painting, sculpture, etc.
+- A critical essay reflective of current field involvement supervised by a faculty person in the discipline of the writing; - The creation of a dramatic work, e.g., a play including its performance; - The creation of a collection of poetry of publishable quality; - The creation of a visual religious art form--painting, sculpture, etc.

 All requirements must be completed within five years from the date of first registration.
-If student returns after an absence of more than two years, his or her requirements will be those current at the time of re-entry.
+If a student returns after an absence of more than three years, his or her requirements will be those current at the time of re-entry.